 What goes well with potatoes?

-Is it better to boil potatoes with or without skin?
+Is it better to cook potatoes with or without skin?

 Cooking potatoes with the skin on keeps the nutrients inside, and helps the flavor.
 The skin of red potatoes is much thinner than that of russet potatoes, making it easy to add to potato recipes, saving you some prep time.